 Sachets are wonderful for repelling pests when storing fabric long term, and you don’t have to fill them with strong-smelling moth balls to get the job done!
 A sachet filled with bay leaves, lavender, thyme, rosemary or mint might also do the trick.
 Of course, you shouldn’t depend solely on this as a way to prevent those tricky buggers from invading.

 Not sure how to go about sewing a sachet?
-Get a free sachet pattern here and you’ll have one in a snap!

 Use dehumidifiers and fans.